iamtalwinder/notes/Java/notes/7-classes-objects-methods.md

 4. What is the difference between a class and an object?
 5. What is a constructor?
 What is the use of constructors?
 6. What are parameterised constructors?
+7. What is an object?
+How we create it?
+8. What is the task of main() method in a Java program?
+9. What do you mean by method overloading?
+10. What are overriding methods?

 ### Long